linliu03/incubator-iotdb/README.md

 Total line number = 2
 ```

-The commands to exit the Cli is:
+The commands to exit the Cli are:

 ```
 IoTDB> quit